 Height: 7 to 10 inches

-- Coat and Color: Smooth coat or rough coat in red, black and tan, solid black, or belge (black and reddish brown mixed)
+Coat Color: Red, black and tan, solid black, or belge (mix of black and reddish-brown)

 Characteristics of the Brussels Griffon

 The Brussels griffon's personality is unique, being both curious and sensitive to its surroundings.
 While they have an especially friendly temperament with their owners, these dogs are also independent thinkers that tend to follow their own desires when it comes to training.
 Griffs are not recommended for households with young children, however, they love to play with their adult families.

 Expect your dog to be glued to its favorite human.
 This is not a breed that likes to be left alone for most of the day, as it can become sad, bored, and destructive when ignored.
 For an attentive owner, the Brussels griffon is a spirited and loyal friend.

 The Brussels griffon, as indicated by its name, originated in Brussels, Belgium.
 Its ancestors were used by coachmen during the 19th century to hunt rats in stables.
 These Belgian dogs were similar to Affenpinschers, but their exact development is not known.
 It is believed that these dogs were crossed with pugs and English toy spaniels, eventually resulting in two types: the rough, wiry-coated variety and the smooth-coated variety known as the Brabancon.